dannyhlee/training-code/review-answers-wk5.md

 #### What is the Spark History Server?

 A monitoring tool that displays info about completed Spark applications.
 Info is pulled from data that applications by default write to a directory on a HDFS (event logs).
-It allows recreation of the applications web UI from event logs.
+It allows re-creation of the applications web UI from event logs.
 An extension of the Apache Spark Web User Interface (UI) that presents a visual interface with detailed information about completed and running Spark jobs on a cluster.
 You can dive into job-specific metrics, and information about scheduler stages, tasks, and running executors.

 #### What does it mean to “spill to disk” when executing spark tasks?